ECRM

-The eCRM or electronic customer relationship management coined by Oscar Gomes encompasses all standard CRM functions with the use of the net environment i.e., intranet, extranet and internet.
+The eCRM or electronic customer relationship management encompasses all standard CRM functions with the use of the net environment i.e., intranet, extranet and internet.
 Electronic CRM concerns all forms of managing relationships with customers through the use of information technology (IT).

 eCRM processes include data collection, data aggregation, and customer interaction.
 Compared to traditional CRM, the integrated information for eCRM intraorganizational collaboration can be more efficient to communicate with customers.

 From RM to CRM

 The concept of relationship marketing (RM) was established by marketing professor Leonard Berry in 1983.
 He considered it to consist of attracting, maintaining and enhancing customer relationships within organizations.

 In the years that followed, companies were engaging more and more in a meaningful dialogue with individual customers.
 In doing so, new organizational forms as well as technologies were used, eventually resulting in what we know as customer relationship management.

 The main difference between CRM and e-CRM is that the first does not acknowledge the use of technology, where the latter uses information technology (IT) in implementing RM strategies.